tee-lab/mothe/README.md

 <img height="350" src="https://github.com/tee-lab/mothe/blob/master/mothe_screenshots/15_click_and_press_a.png">
 <br>

 Click at the center of the animal once.
 The algorithm calculates the size of the bounding box based on the config file entry.
-The press the 'a' button ones to crop and store the animal.
-Then click on the next animal.
-A green marker appears on the previous animal to suggest it has already been cropped.
-Repeat the process to store all the animal examples.
+Press the 's' button ones to crop and store the animals once we have selected all the animals in the frame.
+Then it will take us to the next frame automatically.
+Press the 'n' button to proceed to the next frame if the current frame is not worth collecting data from.
+Any selected animals are not cropped and stored if 'n' key is pressed.
+It just takes us to the next frame.
+Press the 'u' button if you want to undo a perticular selection that you have made.

 <br>
 <img height="350" src="https://github.com/tee-lab/mothe/blob/master/mothe_screenshots/16_creates_class_folder.png">